1What is the primary goal of Natural Language Processing (NLP)?

 17In TF-IDF, what does 'Term Frequency' (TF) measure?

-A.The number of documents containing the word
+A.The total number of words in the dictionary

 B.How frequently a word appears in a specific document